Noyoustupid/DDS_TO_TGA/README.md

 # DDS_TO_TGA
-Uses paint.net to go through all specified directories and convert the DDS files to TGA
+Goes through all specified directories and converts the DDS files to TGA.
+Saves the new files in a specified target directory